AaronLieb/acmBall/docs/README.md

 Once you've created a fork of the repository, use git to clone the repository to your local machine.

+### Cloning the fork

+Once you've created a fork, you need to clone your fork to your local machine

-If you need help cloning the repository, refer to [Cloning your fork](./git/howToGit.md).
+For details on cloning a repository, refer to [Using Git](./git/usingGit.md).

 ## Developing